Forget investors: AMC itself may have been bailed out by the actions of wallstreetbets

 AMC was a challenged company even before the pandemic.
 In contrast to its more deliberate competitors, Regal and Cinemark, AMC had expanded quickly in recent years in the United States and around the world, going from 5,400 screens worldwide in 2015 to 11,0000 in 2020.
 It also upgraded many of its theaters in the United States.
 It began last year with about $5 billion in debt — on $1.5 billion in revenue.

-The pandemic, which dramatically scaled back ticket and concessions revenues, only tightened the vise.
+The pandemic, which significantly scaled back ticket and concessions revenue, only tightened the vise.
 Studios began postponing their releases or moving them to streaming services, governments limited or prohibited attendance and consumers largely stayed home.

 AMC’s revenue was down 91 percent in the third quarter of 2020, the most recent period for which earnings are available.
 Debt ballooned to about $6 billion.

-The company recently said it was burning through $125 million per month thanks to personnel, upkeep and rental costs, with very little revenue to show for it in return.
+The company recently said it was burning through $125 million per month to cover personnel, upkeep and rental costs, with very little revenue in return.
 Americans spent only $60 million at the box office last month, which would mean AMC, with about a quarter of the country’s screens and required to split the revenue with studios, would end up with only $7.5 million from ticket sales, plus whatever meager concession sales went with it.

 Bankruptcy reorganization seemed increasingly likely, experts said.
 That would allow the firm to cancel all its leases and start fresh, presumably only in more viable markets.
 Many AMC locations would then be closed or bought up by competitors.